What is an audiologist?

 For preschoolers, the audiologist might use a play activity – for example, dropping a block – or get your child to press a button.

-For school-age children, audiologists can do an auditory processing capability test.
-This test diagnoses auditory processing disorder.
+For school-age children who are having difficulties interpreting sounds, audiologists can do an auditory processing assessment.
+This assessment checks whether your child has an auditory processing disorder.

 The audiologist might ask you to help during testing – for example, by holding your child on your lap or encouraging your child to do the test.
 The audiologist might also ask you about things you’ve noticed in your child’s hearing, speech or communication.

-The tests will also usually include looking in your child’s ears and testing the movement of the middle ear (or eardrum).
+The tests will also usually include looking in your child’s ears and testing the movement of the eardrum and the middle ear.

 The audiologist will use the test results and observations of your child’s hearing and communication to work out what hearing problems your child has.